 Editor’s note: We recently wished Aidan the giraffe well on his journey to Kansas City Zoo!
 You can read more about the preparation behind this journey below.

-In the near future, we’ll be wishing two-year-old giraffe Aiden well as he heads west to join a new tower.
+In the near future, we’ll be wishing two-year-old giraffe Aidan well as he heads west to join a new tower.
 Under a recommendation from the Association of Zoos and Aquariums’ Species Survival Plan (SSP) for his species, he will soon be heading to Kansas City Zoo to hopefully sire some young of his own in a few years.
 SSPs are important to making sure AZA-accredited zoos have healthy, genetically diverse populations of animal residents.